home

 The document labeled "

-REAL ROMANCE" is a heartwarming true story about a cross-eyed man, and the beautiful woman who loved him.
+a cross-eyed man, and the beautiful woman who loved him.

 In regard to the document "

-KIDNAPPED QUAKER GIRL": What would you do as a parent if Indians came to kidnap your little auburn-haired daughter?
+KIDNAPPED QUAKER GIRL": What would you do as a parent

-As a Quaker, a believer in the Peace Testimony, you can't just shoot at them. --But then, what happens?
-Under such extreme circumstances does our Peace Testimony fail?
+As a Quaker, a believer in the Peace Testimony, you can't just shoot at them. --But then,

-The file on the impact of religion on Rhode Island contains information not just as to the history of Quakerism, but also as to the history of the Baptists here, and the Catholics.
+the history of Quakerism, but also as to the history of the Baptists here, and the Catholics.

 The document about the life of Samuel Slater contains s

-ome information about the beginning of the Industrial Revolution here in America.
+the beginning of the Industrial Revolution here in America.

 The document about

-Saylesville and Smithfield offers information about Quaker meetings in the surrounding environs of Providence, Rhode Island.
+Saylesville and Smithfield offers information about Quaker meetings

 The document

-on the international slave trade, the "middle passage," documents the many years during which a significant percentage of Africans on the Middle Passage voyages
+the many years during which a significant percentage of Africans on the Middle Passage

-were being brought over in our Rhode Island bottoms:
+voyages were being brought over in our Rhode Island bottoms:

 AcrobatDocumentIcon.bmp The beginnings of Quakerism in England and America